-- Take notes while watching the video lectures, the same as you would in a traditional class. - Attend all class sessions, and answer the comprehension questions on the note sheets. - Use your notes as you take the guizzes. - If you get a lower grade on a given quiz than you want, re-take the quiz. - Take an active role in your group project. - Do not wait for someone to tell you what to do.
-Make it your responsibility to just get things done. - Rehearse your group presentations before coming to class.
+- Take notes while watching the video lectures, the same as you would in a traditional class. - Attend all class sessions, and answer the comprehension questions on the note sheets. - Use your notes as you take the quizzes. - If you get a lower grade on a given quiz than you want, re-take the quiz. - Take an active role in your group project. - Do not wait for someone to tell you what to do.
+Make it your responsibility to just get things done. - Rehearse your group presentations before the presentation day/time.